LGUG2Z/komorebi/README.md

-reload-configuration         Reload ~/komorebi.ahk (if it exists) watch-configuration          Toggle the automatic reloading of ~/komorebi.ahk (if it exists) float-rule                   Add a rule to always float the specified application identify-tray-application    Identify an application that closes to the system tray focus-follows-mouse          Enable or disable focus follows mouse for the operating system help                         Print this message or the help of the given subcommand(s)
+reload-configuration         Reload ~/komorebi.ahk (if it exists) watch-configuration          Toggle the automatic reloading of ~/komorebi.ahk (if it exists) float-rule                   Add a rule to always float the specified application workspace-rule               Add a rule to associate an application with a workspace identify-tray-application    Identify an application that closes to the system tray focus-follows-mouse          Enable or disable focus follows mouse for the operating system help                         Print this message or the help of the given subcommand(s)